How to Draw Electrical Diagrams

 Start with a Circuit Diagram Template

 Let's start by making a circuit diagram.
-To find a circuit diagram template, click on the Engineering & CAD category then Circuit Panels in SmartDraw's Template Browser.
-Open the template called "Basic Electrical".
+To find a circuit diagram template, click on the Engineering category under New Document on your Dashboard.
+Open the template called "Electrical Circuit Diagram".
 While you'll start with a blank page, you'll notice a wide range of electrical symbols docked in the SmartPanel to the left of your drawing area.
 These capacitors, inductors, switches, resisters, and more will make building your circuit diagram easier.

 Electrical diagram templates